Accelerating Adaptive Cubic Regularization of Newton's Method via Random Sampling: Numerical Experiments

+where the regularization term $\left\|\cdot\right\|_2$ promotes smoothness and $\lambda>0$ balances smoothness with goodness-of-fit and generalization and is chosen by five-fold cross validation.

+\paragraph{Experimental setting.} We implement Algorithm~\ref{Algorithm:SAARC} with $\eta = 0.1$, {$\gamma_1 =\gamma_2 = \gamma_3=2$}, $\sigma_{\min} = 10^{-16}$, $\sigma_0 = 1$ and $\kappa_\theta = 0.1$, denoted as {SACR}, in a hybrid manner.
+Specifically, given that {SACR} contains two phases we implement {SACR} with these two phases at the beginning and stop the second phase when the iterate is relatively close to the optimal solution, and then switch to subsampled cubic regularization {(SCR)} method.
+This is because that we observe that the first phase mainly contributes to the local convergence of {SACR} while the second phase may hurt it.
+In fact, when the iterate is close enough {to an optimal solution}, the first phase reduces to the Newton method, hence admitting a local quadratic convergence rate.
+In our experiment, we stop the second phase when $|f(\x_{i+1})-f(\x_i)|/|f(\x_i)| \leq 10^{-1}$ and the final stopping criterion as $\|\nabla f(x)\| \leq 10^{-7}$.

+Furthermore, since {the accelerated convergence of our algorithm is global, to observe the effect of acceleration,} we need to set the initial solution far {away} from the local convergence region.
+In this case, we randomly generate the starting point from a Gaussian random variable with zero mean and a large variance. {The sample size is chosen inversely proportional to the square norm of the gradient (cf.\ Lemmas~\ref{Lemma:Uniform-Sample} and \ref{Lemma:NonUniform-Sample}) {with proportional ratio $0.2\log(100d)$} and are bounded both below and above by some constants.
+The lower bound and the upper bound are tuned for different datasets.
+In addition, we require the lower bound of the sample size decreases to a smaller value after we switching SACR to SCR in the local region of the optimal solution. }

-To make a fair comparison between the sub-sampling algorithms and the deterministic algorithms, we measure how the $\log$-residual of the gradient decreases with respect to epochs.
-In particular, one epoch is counted when a full batch size (i.e.\ $n$ times) of the gradient or Hessian of the componnet functions is queried.
-Since the sample size in sub-sampling algorithms is less than $n$, one epoch is likely to be consumed by the queries from serval iterations.
-The results are presented in Figure $1$.
-We can see that SACR outperforms all variants of cubic regularization methods and its clear effect of acceleration.
-Moreover, SACR is even comparable to L-BFGS, which is carefully tuned and optimized, and put in an open solver (i.e., SCIPY Solvers) for people to use.
+Finally, we use the log-scale of norm of gradient as the function of number of epochs and run time as the metric in our experiment.
+In particular, one epoch is counted when a full batch size (i.e.\ $n$ times) of the gradient or Hessian of the component functions is queried.
+Since the sample size in sub-sampling algorithms is less than $n$, one epoch is likely to be consumed by the queries from several iterations.